The National Forest Service Got Sued

 There are numerous user groups who should be included in this conversation: cross-country skiers, snow-shoers, backcountry skiers, fat-bikers, snowmobilers, and hybrid users who utilize snowmobiles to access backcountry skiing, snowboarding, and climbing in the public lands surrounding Crested Butte and Gunnison.

-Silent Tracks and Nordic Center Agendas Misrepresent the Voice of our Community
+Representing the True Voice of our Community

-These organizations and individuals claim that wide-spread user-conflicts exist in our drainages during the winter months, that silent users and motorized/hybrid users are unable to play well together, and cites these conflicts as the main reason for banning access.
+Various organizations and individuals claim that wide-spread user-conflicts exist in our drainages during the winter months, that silent users and motorized/hybrid users are unable to play well together, and cites these conflicts as the main reason for banning access.

-However, these claims are based in ignorance.
+However, we believe these claims are based in ignorance.
 The vast majority of users in the Gunnison Valley Community have had positive experiences within mixed use areas of our National Forest.
 User conflicts are minimal – an exception as opposed to a rising trend.
 The majority of winter users are able to celebrate our public lands together, each in their own ways, and without conflict.